syncfusion-content/blazor-docs/blazor/datagrid/performance.md

 });
 ```

-## How to improve performance of Data Grid in WASM application
+## Improve performance in WASM application
 This section provides performance guidelines for using Syncfusion Data Grid component efficiently in Blazor WebAssembly application.
 The general framework Blazor WebAssembly performance best practice/guidelines can be found [here](https://learn.microsoft.com/en-us/aspnet/core/blazor/performance?view=aspnetcore-8.0).

 1. [Avoid unnecessary component renders](https://blazor.syncfusion.com/documentation/datagrid/webassembly-performance#avoid-unnecessary-component-renders)
 2. [Avoid unnecessary component renders after grid events](https://blazor.syncfusion.com/documentation/datagrid/webassembly-performance#avoid-unnecessary-component-renders-after-grid-events)

-## How to improve loading performance by binding data from service
+## Improve loading performance when binding data from service

 1. When binding data to the grid from a service, it's advisable to set the data source in the Grid [Created](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_Created) event instead of the `OnInitializedAsync` method.
 If you call the data-fetching method within `OnInitializedAsync`, the delay in fetching data from the service can impact the application's startup time and the rendering of the grid component.
 However, if you assign the data inside the `Created` event, the grid will have already been created/rendered.
 Since there are no service request calls inside the `Created` event, you are simply assigning the data already fetched from `OnInitializedAsync` to the Grid's [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_DataSource) property within the Created event handler.